Sisco, Orioles rough up Clevinger in 13-0 rout of Indians

-BALTIMORE (AP) — The Baltimore Orioles took the luster off Mike Clevinger’s return from the injured list, scoring seven early runs off the right-hander Friday night in a 13-0 rout of the Cleveland Indians.

 Chance Sisco homered and had a career-high five RBIs for the Orioles, who built an 8-0 lead in the second inning and cruised to only their second win in 15 games.
+It was the most runs scored by Baltimore this season and its most lopsided shutout win since Aug.
+13, 2006, a 15-0 win over Toronto.

+“We have not had many of these,” Orioles first-year manager Brandon Hyde said.
+“We were definitely due for one.”

 With a victory on Saturday, struggling Baltimore will have its first winning streak since May 4-6 and capture its first series since April 22-24.

-Like Clevenger, Baltimore starter John Means (7-4) was activated from the injured list (shoulder) to pitch in this game.
-Means, however, was far more successful: The lefty allowed one hit and one walk with five strikeouts in five innings.

 After walking the first batter he faced, Clevinger got two outs before Sisco hit a fastball far over the right-field wall — the 99th homer to reach Eutaw Street in the 27-year history of Camden Yards.
 Two walks and a two-run double by Hanser Alberto followed.

-Clevinger gave up three more hits before being pulled in the second inning, and Anthony Santander greeted Tyler Olson with a two-run homer.
-That left Clevinger with this unsightly pitching line: 1 2/3 innings, seven runs, five hits and three walks.
+Clevinger gave up three more hits before being pulled in the second inning, and Anthony Santander greeted Tyler Olson with a two-run homer .

+“It’s been 2 1/2 months off, and I’m going against guys who have been in the flow of the game,” Clevinger lamented.
+“It’s a lot to pick up.
+I’ve got to figure it out myself.”

 After getting 10 wins in 13 games, the Indians managed only five hits in their sixth shutout loss of the season.
 Their most notable play came on defense, when center fielder Oscar Mercado made a leaping catch in the fourth inning to rob Sisco of a second home run.

-Sisco rebounded to hit a two-run double during a four-run eighth that capped the Orioles’ most lopsided victory since May 13, 2018, against Tampa Bay.
+Sisco rebounded to hit a two-run double during a four-run eighth.

 CHANG DEBUT

 Yu Chang became the second Taiwanese-born player in Indians history, starting at third base and going 0 for 3 in his major league debut after being recalled from Triple-A Columbus.
 Summoned from the minors Friday after José Ramírez went on paternity leave, Chang became the 16th player in big league history born in Taiwan.
 The 23-year-old batted .151 before going on the injured list with a knuckle injury from April 17-June 17 and returned to hit .320 in six games.
-“They say he’s really looked like a different player, kind of like Chang, instead of Chang with a bad finger,” manager Terry Francona said.
+“They say he’s really looked like a different player, kind of like Chang, instead of Chang with a bad finger,” Francona said.

 ROSTER SHUFFLE